tower1ight/World/3.Rules, Systems, Handouts/Non specific C.04 PC handout.md

   - C04
 aliases:
 ---
+**You**
 You are unwelcome.
 Condescended to by unorganized unprepared outsiders.
 Pariahs of your homeland for an unseemly desire for clarity and independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name, given to you long ago by tanniaxs, the great mother, a name, not permitted to roll over unforked tongues.
 You are small and none with any sense would call you weak.
-Standing in a sheildwall brothers and sisters locked together, you proudly wear draconic nobility on painted scales.
+Standing in a sheildwall, brothers and sisters locked together, you proudly wear draconic nobility on painted scales.

+**Orders**
-"Aelons subordinates negotiated a peace deal with signifier senak, returning what we know as an experimental germ variant, stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
+"As you know Aelon's subordinates negotiated a peace deal with signifier Senak, returning what we know as an experimental germ variant, stolen by their former general", *pausing for effect, your boss spits, holding to tasting the air with something like disdain*
 "raynault" you say, stressing the T, interrupting before he is thoroughly done with his theatrics "We mustn't be confident in this deal, all we need do is learn. . .
 You are to join the humans as an emissary to xylaan"